cmusphinx/cmusphinx.github.io/_posts/2022-08-04-sphinxtrain-librispeech.md

 ## Running training

 We can now run training!
-Let's resize the VM to 16 CPUs (you can use more if you want, and it will be faster, though certain stages of training won't use them all):
+Let's resize the VM to 16 CPUs (you can use more if you want, but remember to set `$CFG_NPART` to at least the number of CPUs - also, certain stages of training won't use them all):

     az vm resize --resource-group librispeech-100 --name compute \
         --size Standard_F16s_v2